-Two historical and purportedly scale-free networks were also analyzed: the Cathar heresy in 13$^{th}$ century France -- the first organized challenge ever faced by the Roman Catholic Church -- and the Reformation in England in the mid 16$^{th}$ century that led to large scale conversions to Protestantism \cite{ORM04, ORM08}.
-In the first case the network was suppressed, in the latter it successfully spread throughout England.
+The structure of two historical, and purportedly scale-free networks, was also analyzed for the Cathar heresy in 13$^{th}$ century France -- the first organized challenge ever faced by the Roman Catholic Church -- and the Reformation in England in the mid 16$^{th}$ century that led to large scale conversions to Protestantism \cite{ORM04, ORM08}.
+While the heresy in France was suppressed, the reformist movement successfully spread throughout England.
 Although limited data was available, key players serving as network hubs were identified in both cases \cite{ORM07}.
-By comparing the two historical outcomes, the authors concluded that in order to stop extreme movements from permeating society, it may it be more effective to isolate key players on the network by neutralizing their close contacts, rather than risk creating cascade effects through active persecution, or even martyrdom.
-The authors argue that the lessons learnt may be applicable to our current times.
+By comparing the two historical outcomes, the authors concluded that in order to stop extreme movements from permeating society, it may be more effective to isolate key players on the network by neutralizing their close contacts, rather than risk creating cascade effects through active persecution, or even martyrdom.
+The authors argue that the lessons learnt may be applicable to current times.

 How followers are recruited or spontaneously join online extremist networks was the subject of a detailed analysis performed on VKontakte \cite{JOH16}.
 This is a Russian-based online social networking service, with more than 350 million subscribers, heavily used by ISIS as a means to spread its ideology in Chechen Russia.
 Roughly 196 pro-ISIS self-organized online aggregates (the equivalent of Facebook groups) were identified over an eight month period in 2015, attracting more than one hundred thousand adherents.
-The growth and decline of the size of these aggregates was tracked over time revealing merging and shutdowns, possibly due to government or regulator intervention as shown in Fig.\,\ref{coagfragfig}.
-The dynamics was then modeled as a coagulation and fragmentation process \cite{RUS09} as follows
+The growth and decline of the size of these aggregates were tracked over time revealing merging and shutdowns, possibly due to government or regulator intervention as shown in Fig.\,\ref{coagfragfig}.
+The dynamics was then modeled as a coagulation and fragmentation process \cite{JOH16, RUS09} as follows